Two Temple Place: Overview

 The building was constructed on Temple Place by John Loughborough Pearson for William Waldorf Astor, in 1895.
-Originally known as the Astor Estate Office, it had a residential flat above the offices for Viscount Astor's use (Pevsner).
-It consists of two floors and a lower ground floor and is designed after the Early Elizabethan style.
+Originally known as the Astor Estate Office, it consists of two floors and a lower ground floor and is designed after the Early Elizabethan style.
 It is built entirely of Portland stone.
 The exterior stonework features splendid carvings by Nathaniel Hitch.

-Above the machicolated parapets is a weather vane, representing the caravel Santa Maria in which Columbus sailed to America.
+Above the crenellated parapets is a weather vane, representing the caravel Santa Maria in which Columbus sailed to America.
 The intention was to symbolize the connection of the path of discovery of his ancestor John Jacob Astor and the linking of United States and Europe.
 It was executed by J. Starkie Gardner, the English metal worker, who was responsible for all metalwork inside and outside the building.

 John Dibblee Crace, one of a family of interior decorators, decorated the interior of Two Temple Place for Astor in the style of French Renaissance from about 1892 to 1895.
 He also decorated Astor's home in Cliveden.
 In what had been a bedroom, Astor had the walls paneled with "precious woods" and the ceiling gilded.